| Name That Planet

 Judy F.

-My suggestion is the goddess ORTHIA (she is also known at ARTEMIS).
-She is the goddess of the hunt and of wild things.
-There are too many planets named after gods, she would offer some balance.
+the goddess of the hunt and of wild things.
+There are too many planets named

 Sarah H.